Shaw Cemetery

 If you require further information on memorial stability testing please contact Services Dept, Newbury Town Council, Town Hall, Market Place, Newbury, Berkshire, RG14 5AA.
 Tel: 01635 35486

-Hours of Interments.
+Hours of Interments

 The hours for interments (for all denominations) are as follows:

-Mondays (and days immediately following a Bank Holiday) 12noon TO 4.00pm.
+Mondays (and days immediately following a Bank Holiday) 12noon to 4.00pm.

 Tuesdays to Fridays 10.00am to 4.30pm